ToniCzyrnik/ToniCzyrnik.github.io/content/now/index.md

 ---

-Updated February 7th 2023 from Taipei in Taiwan. 🇹🇼
+Update on February 7th, 2023 from Taipei, Taiwan. 🇹🇼

 ## Studying 📚